ChescaRobertson/cobol-maintenance-module/README.md

-# Maintenance Week
+# Maintenance module

 Every time I have spoken to engineers about COBOL, they have told me that COBOL itself is far from the biggest challenge.
 The real challenge is working with legacy or mature codebases.
 These tend to be large, complex, and unfamiliar.

-This week you will learn and put into practice some techniques for working with mature software projects.
+This module you will learn and put into practice some techniques for working with mature software projects.
 The projects you will encounter in work will very likely be even larger than these.